 - Corroded rebar, due to exposure, must be cleaned at the beginning of the restoration process.
 Once the rebar is thoroughly cleaned (usually with a wire brush) and all corrosion is removed, the rebar should receive a protective coating of rust inhibitor to minimize future corrosion.

 - Damage on driveways, walkways, and other horizontal surfaces may be repaired with a cementitious overlay.
 After the overlay has set completely, a waterproofing membrane should be applied to prevent spalling from recurring.

 - Patching may be a repair option for random or localized damage.
-Patches should extend at least 4 inches beyond the spalled areas.
+Patches should extend at least four inches beyond the spalled areas.
 For best results, the surface can be saw-cut in the patch area to help contain and secure the patch.

 - Surfaces to be patched should be free of all debris and fine particles and should be completely dry before patching material is applied.
 It's best if the old concrete surface is rough to provide tooth for better bonding.
 The best patching materials are Portland-cement-based or epoxy and should be mixed immediately prior to application, as directed by the manufacturer.

 - The air temperature must be over 40 F for patching or other restoration work to ensure proper bonding and curing of the repair material.

 - Repair materials should have an expansion coefficient similar to that of the original concrete.

 - Any joints that are repaired must allow for the expansion of the concrete slab.